 House (or English) Sparrow (Passer domesticus)

-These are the descendants of immigrants, but so am I. Along with House Finches, they're the most common birds in my neighborhood.
+These are the descendants of immigrants, but so am I. Along with house finches, they're the most common birds in my neighborhood.

 Polioptilidae (Gnatcatchers)